TracyVy/Bio_Page/README.md

 - A inline nav-menu is displayed on small screens or bigger.
 Toggle button with drop-down menu will appear in smaller screens.
 - A Bootstrap card with image, text and social media icons with assigned links.
 - A landing page with background image.
+- a footer with social media icons with assigned links.